 Inspired art legacies

 The daughter of Bohemian artists, Benveniste was born into the creative community of writers, artists, potters and actors in Newlyn, Cornwall.
-Creating rug designs came towards the end of Benveniste’s wide-ranging artistic, philosophical and spiritual journey.
-Artist-designed, hand-knotted art rugs were an addition to her career as a modernist painter.
-She took a life-long inspiration from eastern cultures, particularly Tibet, and worked across a wide range of mediums, including oil, acrylic, watercolour, etching, black and white photography and colour film; the natural world was her constant companion and source of energy throughout her 60 years working as an artist.
-Her designing of rugs, to be hand woven firstly in India, and now in Nepal, started in the 1990s.
+Creating rug designs came towards the end of Benveniste’s wide-ranging artistic career.
+Artist-designed, hand-knotted art rugs were an addition to her career as a British modernist painter.
+She took a life-long inspiration from eastern cultures, particularly Tibet, Japan and China and worked across a wide range of mediums, including oil, acrylic, watercolour, etching, black and white photography and colour film.

 In one sense, the Land Rugs project was a return to Benveniste’s Newlyn roots, inspiring her to design ‘English Garden’, ‘Magic’, ‘Near & Far’ and ‘Three Wheels’ among many others in Gallery One (see the gallery).
 Colour was a life-long ally in her search for what she described as ‘nature’s signature’ and this theme is brought out even further in Galleries Two, Three and Four, which more portray what The Guardian described as Benveniste’s skill in ‘translating light into paint’.